-Here’s a screenshot of the 102 leads from inside LSA
+Here’s a little visual of the 102 leads from inside the LSA account.

-If you are a home services company or work with a home services company that understands their numbers, is forward thinking and willing to spend money on advertising that converts LSA is a no brainer!
+If you are a home services company or work with a home services company that understands their numbers, you’re forward thinking, and you’re willing to spend money on advertising that converts, LSA is an absolute no-brainer!

-LSA drove 275% more leads than Google Adwords.
+- LSAs drove 275% more leads than Google AdWords

-How To Be Included In Local Service Ads
+How To Be Included In Google Local Service Ads

-Currently, LSA is invite only, in the markets LSA is live.
+Currently, LSA is by invite only, in the markets LSA is live.

-If you are in a market that LSA isn’t live in yet go ahead now and get yourself added to the waiting list.
+If you are in a business category that is located in a market where LSA isn’t live yet go and get yourself added to the waiting list right now.

-If you are in a market that LSA is LIVE in, sign up now!
+But, if you’re lucky enough to be located in a market where LSA is LIVE, sign up now!

-How To Get Prepared For Local Service Ads To Arrive In Your Area & Market
+Get Prepared For Local Service Ads To Arrive In Your Area And Market

 Our Assumptions On Local Service Ads